-The city is home to Five Parks, including the thousand-acre Flag Rock Recreation Area, and is adjacent to the Jefferson National Forest and near the High Knob Observation Tower.
+The City of Norton has five parks, including the thousand-acre Flag Rock Recreation Area.
+The city's recreation area is also adjacent to the George Washington and Jefferson National Forests and near the High Knob Observation Tower.
+(Photo: Will Bouton)

-Want to explore Norton and other neighboring communities' outdoor, cultural, and historic attractions, but not sure where to start?
+Want to explore Norton and other neighboring communities but not sure where to start?
 Check out these Suggested Trip Itineraries.
+(Photo: Will Bouton)

-Norton and its neighboring communities offer a variety of Local Eateries.
+Norton and its neighboring communities offer a variety of locally-owned and franchise restaurants.

-Norton is home to Four Hotels and One Campground.
-Several other hotels and campgrounds are also located within several miles of downtown.
+Norton is home to three hotels and one campground.
+Several other hotels and campgrounds are also located within several miles of downtown Norton.
+(Photo: Jesse Cheers)

 Want to volunteer and help keep the City of Norton clean?
 Check out our Adopt-A-Spot/Adopt-A-Trail program.